 Changes in tax systems, laws or their future interpretation may cause unfavorable results.

-Fluctuations in the interest rate of Japanese Yen or that of the currency underlying the relevant transaction may decrease the interest of Click kabu 365 or the swap point of Click 365 to be received, or increase the same to be paid.
+Fluctuations in the interest rate of Japanese currency or foreign currency in relation to Click 365 and Click Kabu 365 may decrease the swap point of Click 365 or the interest of Click Kabu 365 to be received, or increase the same to be paid.
 With Click 365, if the interest rate levels of two countries comprising a position are reversed, the party holding the position to receive swap points may be required to make payments under such transaction.
 As to certain currency underlying the relevant transaction, various factors such as correlation between supply and demand of such currency in the foreign exchange market may also increase or decrease swap points or may cause the reversal of receipt or payment of swap points, notwithstanding the fluctuation of interest rates.
 There could even be a case where an investor has a long position in a currency with a higher interest rate but is required to pay swap points.

 Click 365 and Click kabu 365 introduced the Market-Making Method for FX Daily Futures contracts and Equity Index Daily Futures contracts, in which Market Maker offers ask and bid prices at which Customers may execute a transaction.
 It may become difficult or impossible for Market Maker to provide the ask and bid prices in a stable and sustainable manner, depending on certain conditions such as acts of God, war, political change or change in foreign exchange policies or in laws and rules of the relevant country, system changes at the exchanges on which the issues that comprise the relevant equity indices are listed, delay or suspension in the distribution of information about relevant indices, sharp fluctuations in the currency market, etc., and as a result, Customers may not be able to trade at expected prices and suffer an unexpected loss therefrom.